alignops/ember-jsignature/README.md

 Installation
 ------------------------------------------------------------------------------

-Install this addon using ember-cli:
+Install this addon using ember-cli (NOTE: Version 2.8 and up supported):
 ```
 ember install ember-jsignature
 ```